Title: Charles Lemmon Hall Papers

 Citation: Researchers are requested to cite the collection title, collection number, and the State Historical Society of North Dakota in all footnote and bibliographic references.

-Transfer: Ninety-five photographs were transferred to the Photo Archives on February 13, 1984.
+Transfer: One album with ninety photographs separated from papers in 1936 and transferred to Photo Archives.
+Five additional photographs were transferred to the Photo Archives on February 13, 1984.

 Charles Lemon Hall was born on September 18, 1847 in Winchester, England.
 In 1853 the Hall family immigrated to the United States and settled in New York City.
 Charles Hall attended Union Theological Seminary in Andover, Massachusetts and at the age of 27 decided to become a missionary among the Indians.
 In the fall of 1874 he was ordained in the Congregational Church and dispatched to Springfield, Dakota Territory.